-This proposed Master Plan presents an inventory of land resources and how they are classified, existing park facilities, an analysis of resource use, anticipated influences on project operation and management, and an evaluation of existing and future needs necessary to provide a balanced management plan for cultivating the value of the land and water resources.
+This revised Master Plan presents an inventory of land resources and how they are classified, existing park facilities, an analysis of resource use, anticipated influences on project operation and management, and an evaluation of existing and future needs necessary to provide a balanced management plan for cultivating the value of the land and water resources.
 It is recommended that this Master Plan be approved as the basis for future development and management of the Blue Mountain Project land and water resources.
-Approval of the Master Plan is conveyed by the signing of Memorandum for Record and the Finding of No Significant Impact (FONSI) located within the Environmental Assessment (EA), Appendix A.
+Approval of the Master Plan is conveyed by the signing of Memorandum for Record and the Finding of No Significant Impact (FONSI) associated with the Environmental Assessment (EA), Appendix A to this Master Plan.